rajatimalsina18/planary-support/README.md

 Everyday routines are reusable tasks that can appear automatically on your Plan screen.

 Routines can be scheduled by:

 - Specific days of the week
 - Intervals such as every other day or every few days
 - Custom timing and duration settings

 Everyday tasks help you build consistent habits without manually recreating the same tasks every day.

+If an Everyday routine is removed, Planary can preserve its previous local progress history so you can still review past performance.

 ### Challenges

 Planary includes preset and custom challenges for building consistency over time.

 Challenges can have:

 - A name
 - A start date
 - A set duration